artefactual/atom-docs/user-manual/access-content/browse.rst

    :term:`administrator` can also configure application-wide defaults for public and authenticated users via **Admin > Settings** - for more information, see:
    :ref:`sort-browser-users` and :ref:`sort-browser-anonymous`.
-3. The number of descriptions associated with a particular term as an :term:`access point` is listed in the "Results" column.
+3. The number of descriptions and authority records associated with a particular term as an :term:`access point` are listed in the *Archival description count* and *Authority record count* columns.
 4. If alternate, non-preferred names have been added to the term's "Use for" :term:`field`, they will be displayed under the authorized form of name.
 5. If a term listed in the browse page has :term:`children <child record>` (e.g.